zerasul/mdbook_en/13Scroll/scroll.md

 s16 lines[224];//240 for PAL
 ```

 This array we initialize it to zero; so all the positions have value; and later it is when we give values to each position; for the even lines the displacement is increased, and for the odd ones it is decreased.
-This will allow us, to give a sensation of movement and to create a deformation of the logo.
+This will allow u, to give a sensation of movement and to create a deformation of the logo.

 ```c
 for(i=84;i<121;i+=2){